Community Engage Council

 The primary charge of the CEC is to create and improve upon community collaboration between and among the University and local community entities in business, education, government and non-profits.

-The CEC is coordinated by the Engage@EMU office.
+The CEC is coordinated by the Engage@EMU office and VISION Volunteer Center.

 The CEC serves